The Mouse That Changed Science

 Lisa: Chapter Six.
 The Mouse Club Fights Back.

-Jessie: The tensions between DuPont and the mouse club came to a boiling point at the 1992 Mouse Molecular Genetics Conference at Cold Spring Harvard lab in New York.
+Jessie: The tensions between DuPont and the mouse club came to a boiling point at the 1992 Mouse Molecular Genetics Conference at Cold Spring Harbor lab in New York.
 Coincidentally the same lab where CC Little organized the Mouse Club of America decades before.

 Ken: Actually, I have a strong visual image of the conference hall.
 It was one of these bank audiences where people are in successive rows elevating up the auditorium.
 And I was down in front.